Projective Fra\"{i}ss\'{e} limits and generalized Wa\.{z}ewski dendrites: Topological Graphs and Monotone Epimorphisms

 \begin{example} Let $\mathcal C\subseteq [0,1]$ be the standard middle-thirds Cantor set.
 Consider the topological graph $G$ with $V(G)=\mathcal C$ and for distinct $x,y\in \mathcal C$ we have $\langle x,y\rangle\in E(G)$ if and only if $x,y$ are the endpoints of one of the intervals removed from $[0,1]$ in the construction of $\mathcal C$ (see the picture below for the first few stages of the construction, with the edges represented by solid black lines).

 Then $G$ is a prespace, in particular $|G|\cong [0,1]$. \end{example}

-\begin{defn} A topological graph $G$ is called \emph{disconnected} if it is possible to partition $V(G)$ into two nonempty disjoint closed sets $A,B$ such that whenever $a\in A$, $b\in B$, we have $\langle a,b\rangle\not\in E(G).$ A topological graph is called \emph{connected} if it is not disconnected.
-A topological graph $A$ is called an \emph{arc} if it is connected, but for all $a\in V(A)$, except at most two vertices, called the endpoints, $A\setminus\{a\}$ is disconnected. \end{defn}
+\begin{defn} A topological graph $G$ is called \emph{disconnected} if it is possible to partition $G$ into two nonempty disjoint closed sets $A,B$ such that whenever $a\in A$, $b\in B$, we have $\langle a,b\rangle\not\in E(G).$ A topological graph is called \emph{connected} if it is not disconnected.
+A topological graph $A$ is called an \emph{arc} if it is connected, but for all $a\in A$, except at most two vertices, called the endpoints, $A\setminus\{a\}$ is disconnected. \end{defn}

-\begin{example} The Cantor graph of Example \ref{example: cantor} is a connected and hereditarily unicoherent topological graph.
+\begin{example} The Cantor graph of Example \ref{example: cantor} is a connected topological graph.
 In fact it is an arc.
 Note that while there is a unique topological arc, namely the interval $[0,1]$, there are many nonisomorphic topological graphs which are arcs.
 Indeed, there are finite, countable and uncountable topological graphs which are arcs. \end{example}

-The notion of monotone epimorphism from continuum theory, where a continuous map $f\colon X\to Y$ between continua is called monotone if $f^{-1}(y)$ is connected for every $y\in Y$, was generalised to topological graphs by Panagiotopoulos and Solecki in \cite{A_combinatorial_model} (where those maps were called connected epimorphism instead) and studied in detail by Charatonik and Roe in \cite{CR}.
-The epimorphism we will consider in the following sections will always be monotone so we will use various results from \cite{CR}, whose statements we repeat here for convenience, but refer to \cite{CR} for their proofs.
+The notion of a monotone map from continuum theory, where a continuous map $f\colon X\to Y$ between continua is called monotone if $f^{-1}(y)$ is connected for every $y\in Y$, was adapted to topological graphs by Panagiotopoulos and Solecki in \cite{A_combinatorial_model} (where those maps were called connected epimorphism instead) and studied in detail by Charatonik, Kwiatkowska, Roe, and Yang in \cite{CR}.
+The epimorphisms we will consider in the following sections will always be monotone so we will use various results from \cite{CR}, whose statements and proofs we include here for completeness.

 \begin{defn} An epimorphism $f\colon G\to H$ between topological graphs is called \emph{monotone} if $f^{-1}(h)$ is connected in $G$ for every $h\in H$. \end{defn}